top of page

 Somebody told me I should fight for full custody, just to teach him a lesson.
 Somebody told me I should wipe out our joint account before he did.
 Somebody told me to go for the house, even if I couldn’t afford it.

 The impact of bad advice during divorce is massive.
 It can twist your thinking, make you feel like you’re on the attack instead of healing, and leave behind emotional and financial wreckage.
-It often comes from people you trust — friends, family, even professionals — or sometimes from that frantic inner voice trying to fix everything fast.
+This advice often comes from people you trust — friends, family, even professionals — or from that frantic inner voice trying to fix everything quickly.

 I've spoken to dozens of people going through divorce who regret acting on what "somebody told me."
 The end result?
 More conflict, less clarity, and a longer road to peace.

-So let's talk about it — honestly, openly — and help you find better footing for whatever comes next.
+So, let's talk about it — honestly, openly.
+Our goal is to help you find a better footing for whatever comes next.

 According to the American Bar Association, making informed legal choices during divorce can greatly impact your emotional and financial well-being.
-They highlight the importance of understanding family law to avoid common pitfalls that can extend conflict or increase stress.
-As you journey through this challenging time, having a clear understanding of your rights can help you feel more secure and focused on healing.
+They stress the importance of understanding family law to avoid pitfalls that can increase stress and extend conflict.
+Understanding your rights helps you feel more secure and focused on healing.

-When you're overwhelmed, it’s only natural to seek direction.
+When you're overwhelmed, it’s natural to seek direction.
 But not all advice is created equal.

 Somebody told me I should handle it the way they did.
-Only, their experience wasn’t mine.
+However, their experience wasn’t mine.
+That’s the trap.

-Advice from people who don’t fully understand your context can make things worse:
+Advice from people who don’t fully understand your situation can make things worse:

-• It can turn a quiet disagreement into a full-blown war.
+• It can escalate a quiet disagreement into a full-blown war.

-• It can push you toward choices that cost more in the long run.
+• It can guide you toward choices that cost more in the long run.

 • It can leave you feeling small, stuck, or scared.

-• And maybe worst of all, it stops real healing from beginning.
+• And perhaps worst of all, it stops real healing from beginning.

 Why Bad Advice Feels Good (Until It Doesn’t)

 Let’s get real.
-Most bad advice sounds good at first.
+Most bad advice sounds appealing at first.

-It feels like certainty in an uncertain time.
-It feels like support.
-It makes you feel seen, even if the advice is off the mark.
+It gives the illusion of certainty in an uncertain time.
+It feels supportive and makes you feel seen, even if it’s off the mark.

 Why?
-Because when your world feels out of control, anything that feels like a plan can seem comforting — even if it’s not the plan you actually need.
+Because when your world feels out of control, anything that feels like a plan can be comforting — even if it’s not the plan you actually need.

 Someone once told me, “You have the right to take everything.”
-It made me feel powerful for a minute.
-But I wasn't trying to destroy — I was trying to heal.
+It made me feel powerful for a moment.
+But I wasn't trying to destroy — I was striving to heal.

-Here's the thing: Bad advice preys on fear.
+Here's the catch: Bad advice preys on your fear:

 • You’re scared to make the wrong move.